-They colonize cold, sometimes very small streams and shore areas of cool, higher lakes.
+They colonise Cold, partly very small streams and Shore areas of cool, higher lakes.
 In summer, the waters must reach at least 8 °C, but must not rise above 23 °C (optimum temperature between 14 - 18 °C).
-In addition, the waters must be clear and clean.
+The waters must also be clear and clean.
 Because the stone crayfish is very site-faithful, it is suitable as a leading species for determining the condition of the water.
-In the mostly gravelly substrate, it builds small burrows under stones or dead wood, which serve as living tubes.
+In the mostly gravelly substrate, it builds small caves under stones or deadwood, which serve as living tubes.

-The stone crab prefers small aquatic insects and also eats fallen leaves, diseased fish and carrion, acting as a kind of water police to maintain the waters.
+The stone crab prefers small aquatic insects and also eats fallen leaves, diseased fish and carrion, thus providing a kind of water police for the maintenance of the water bodies.

 October to November is the mating season for stone crayfish.
 The female carries the eggs on her hind limbs until swimmable larvae hatch in June.

 In Austria, the stone crayfish is one of the most common native crayfish, yet it is already classified as endangered in Austria's Red Lists